WEGC Supported Learning Class

 Literacy and Numeracy

-The learning support class has a strong focus on developing students literacy and numeracy skills, and apply these skills to real-life experiences.
+The Te Aka team has a strong focus on developing students literacy and numeracy skills, and applying these skills to real-life experiences.
 Students are assessed using standardised tests to find their next learning step.
-The teaching programme within the hub includes small group teaching as well as individual lessons.
+The teaching programme within Te Aka includes small group teaching as well as individual lessons.

 Students are able to access mainstream classes within our inclusive school environment.
 They are supported by both their peers and teacher aides.